SergeySeroshtan/contacts/modules/contacts-android/readme.md

 Application updates contacts in address book in next cases:

-1. The downloaded contact has another version.
+1. The loaded contact has another version.
 1. Application was updated since the last synchronization.

 # User Guide